last9/openapm-nodejs/README.md

 ### MySQL

-This currently supports instrumentation for all Node.js ORMs which are MySQL compatible.
+This currently supports instrumentation for all Node.js ORMs, which are [mysql2](https://www.npmjs.com/package/mysql2) compatible.

 Ensure to add this line of code before you initialize db `connection/pool/poolCluster`.